February 21, 2017

 Diagram depicts influence of coyote presence on feral cat and bird populations, Photo credit: Crooks and Soulé 1999.

-Domestic cat killing and consuming a bird on the edge of the Baldwin Hills neighborhood, Photo Credit: NHM/USC Spatial Sciences Institute Baldwin Hills Biota Study
+Domestic cat killing and consuming a bird on the edge of the Baldwin Hills neighborhood, Photo Credit: NHMLA/USC Spatial Sciences Institute Baldwin Hills Biota Study

 Similar to squirrels, mule deer, and other iconic L.A. mammals, coyotes have largely been taken for granted and historically overlooked by researchers, especially in urban areas.
 They are the animal everybody thinks they are familiar with but actually know very little about.
 Hopefully C-144 and C-145 become myth-busting urban coyote ambassadors that inspire Angelenos to coexist with this species.
 It remains to be seen whether these two coyotes display similar patterns to the suburban coyotes studied a decade ago.
 However, preliminary results of their use of the urban landscape are already surprising biologists because instead of spending most of their time in natural areas, they are spending most of their time in developed areas.